What is a Life Cycle Assessment? LCA

 ESG Pillars Presentation — (Image by Author)

-As stakeholders increasingly demand corporate social responsibility (CSR), reporting has become a critical part of companies’ long-term strategies.
+As stakeholders increasingly demand corporate social responsibility (CSR), reporting has become critical to companies’ long-term strategies.

 The core of Environmental (E) reporting lies under the life cycle assessment, as you need to report the impact of your products from raw material sourcing to store delivery.